catdad/jsForm/README.md

       }
     };

 The variables inside `map` are optional for creating a question, but required by Google Maps.
+These are passed directly to the [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial), and all options from the [Google Maps API](https://developers.google.com/maps/documentation/javascript/reference#MapOptions) are supported here.

 ##The Question Object